willyii/PolynomialRootFinding/README.md

 - Finished the basic operator for ceof and Poly
 - Reformated the code, abstract the isolate class and the other class should inherated from this one

+### 10/06/2020
+- Add Monic function to poly, make it robust to the really close roots

 ### TODO
 - Sign rule for each square free poly